-Note: The Mississippi public purchasing laws is subject to amendments by the Legislature each year.
-To keep current, each school district is encouraged to obtain and review a copy of any amended public purchasing laws.
+Note: The Mississippi public purchasing laws are subject to amendments by the Legislature each year.
+To keep current, each school district is encouraged to review any amended public purchasing laws.
 These amended code sections may be obtained from the Office of the Secretary of State.
+Additional purchasing guidance is available at dfa.ms.gov.